BJP govt destroying democratic institutions: CPIML(L)'s Dipankar | Politics

 Addressing the inaugural session of CPIML(L)'s 11th party congress here, he claimed there was no other option but to fight a long battle against the BJP and RSS.

 ''The BJP-led central government has been systematically destroying democratic institutions of the country.
-The Centre has weakened the country's autonomous authorities, and attempts were being made to destroy the federal structure,'' Bhattacharya alleged.
+The Centre has weakened the country's autonomous authorities, and attempts were being made to demolish the federal structure,'' Bhattacharya said.

-''Now, the time has come to fight the fascist forces that are trying to disrupt social harmony and integrity of the country by instigating communal passions,'' he added.
+''Now, the time has come to fight the fascist forces that are trying to disrupt social harmony and integrity of the country by instigating communal passions,'' he maintained.

-He alleged the Income Tax action against BBC was the latest example of the BJP government trying to ''strangle'' the voice of truth.
+The CPIML(L) leader claimed that the Income Tax action on BBC was the latest example of the BJP government trying to ''strangle'' the voice of truth.

-''There is a need for a united fight against privatisation, and growing unemployment in the country,'' he said.
+''There is a need for a united fight against privatisation, and growing unemployment in the country,'' he added.

 The inaugural session was attended by leaders of other Left parties in the country, and leaders of Communist parties of Nepal, Sri Lanka and Bangladesh.
 Nepal's former deputy prime minister Ishwor Pokhrel was among those attended the session.